 dep_counter INTEGER default 0; -- dependency counter

-dep_list VARCHAR(1000) default ''; -- dependency list for building CREATE TASK statement
+dep_list VARCHAR(10000) default ''''; -- dependency list for AFTER clause in CREATE TASK statement

-proc_schema VARCHAR(50) default ''; -- schema containing load procedures
+proc_schema VARCHAR(255) default ''''; -- schema containing load procedures

-task_sql VARCHAR(1000) default ''; -- single create task sql statement
+task_sql VARCHAR(10000) default ''''; -- single create task sql statement

-var_sql VARCHAR(150000) default ''; -- string containing sql statement to be executed
+var_sql VARCHAR(150000) default ''''; -- string containing sql statement to be executed

 task_counter INT default 0; -- counter tallying # of tasks